How to sell your NYC apartment

 While selling a NYC apartment is somewhat less difficult than getting a child admitted to a city preschool, it is not the more straightforward exchange of money for property common elsewhere in the country.

-Multiple blessings are required: By lenders--which must approve the buyer, the apartment and the building before you can get a mortgage--and by neighbors, in the form of co-op and condo board approvals.
+Multiple blessings are required: By lenders--which must approve the buyer, the apartment and the building before your buyer can get a mortgage--and by neighbors, in the form of co-op and condo board approvals.

 Here’s what you need to know.

 On your own--or with a real estate agent?

 With real estate commissions in NYC at around 6 percent of the sale price, and the cost of an average two-bedroom Manhattan apartment well over $1 million, and the market favoring sellers, the lure of selling an apartment without a broker is understandable.

 Photo Credit / Geraint Rowland

 But particularly in NYC, for-sale-by-owner undertakings (also known as FSBOs) are not for the faint of heart, the busy, or the ignorant.

 A close reading of The FSBO Diaries—an online account of an Upper West Side couple’s attempt to sell their co-op without an agent--will give you an idea of some of the challenges you will face.
 (Read it in chronological order.)
 And somewhat famously in the local brokerage community, the founder of FSBO.com gave up and hired a broker after six months trying to sell his $2 million Chelsea condo on his own.

 If you do decide to fly solo, here are some things to understand about FSBOs: